An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: DST-CAN for Predictive Manoeuvre Planning

 \subsection{Deep Spatio-Temporal Context-Aware decision Network}

-This paper presents a Deep Spatio-Temporal Context-Aware decision Network referred to as DST-CAN to predict the motion planning actions required for an autonomous vehicle.
-The schematic diagram of the proposed DST-CAN using context-aware decision making using the PMP model is given in Figure.\ref{figure3}.
-Fig.\ref{figure3} shows that the overall scheme has three major blocks: viz., a perception block, a context generator block, and a CNN decision engine block.
+The schematic diagram of the proposed DST-CAN using context-aware decision-making using the PMP model is given in Fig.\ref{figure3}.
+This figure shows that the overall scheme has three major modules: viz., a perception engine, a spatio-temporal context-aware map generator, and a predictive manoeuvre decisions engine block.
 The perception engine block of AV detects and tracks other objects.
-The context generator block generates the current context and future occupancy maps of the neighbouring vehicles.
-As the final step, based on the above information, the CNN decision engine predicts the manoeuvre decisions which follows the traffic rule with minimum energy.
-The details of the workings of the different blocks are described next.
+The context-aware map generator block generates the neighbouring vehicles' current context and future occupancy maps.
+As the final step, based on the above information, the decision engine predicts the manoeuvre decisions that follow the traffic rule for safe and efficient manoeuvres.

-The perception engine in AV identifies the dynamic objects at the current instant and tracks the paths traversed by these objects, as shown in the first block of Figure.\ref{figure3}.
-After the perception engine block, DST-CAN essentially consists of two modules: a context-aware POM generation module using a look ahead predictor and a CNN-based action engine to relate the context frames and action classes.
-The context-aware POM generator uses the paths traversed by the AV and dynamic objects up to time $t$ and generates their look-ahead trajectories (predictions) using a memory neuron network \cite{sastry1994memory}, \cite{rao2021spatio}.
+The perception engine in AV identifies the dynamic objects at the current instant and tracks the paths traversed by these objects, as shown in the first module of Fig.\ref{figure3}.
+However, in this work, real-world traffic data has been used instead of a real-time camera feed.
+This dataset has tracked vehicles' trajectories using object-tracking techniques.
+DST-CAN consists of a context-aware map generator using a look-ahead predictor and a CNN-based decision engine to relate the context-aware maps and manoeuvre decisions.
+The context-aware POM generator uses the paths traversed by the AV (${\textbf{P}_a}$) and dynamic objects (${\textbf{P}_o}$) up to time $t$ as given in Equ. \ref{eq:history} and generates their look-ahead trajectories (predictions) (${\hat{\textbf{P}}_o}$) using a MNN \cite{rao2021spatio, sastry1994memory}.
 A context encoder then encodes these predicted trajectories into a probability occupancy density map.
-The resultant context and occupancy map frames are then used as inputs to a convolutional neural network to obtain the final motion planning decision (classification).
+The resultant context and occupancy maps are then used as inputs to the predictive manoeuvre decision engine to obtain the final manoeuvre planning decisions.